ankraft/ACME-oneM2M-CSE/docs/Configuration.md

 (including optional arguments).

-The http server redirects a request to a path element that matches one of specified keys to the repective request mapping (using the http status code 307).
+The http server redirects a request to a path element that matches one of specified keys to the respective request mapping (using the http status code 307).

 Please note, that the "root" path in [server.http](#server_http) prefixes both the new path and the respecting mapping.